wkeese/old-api-viewer/README.rst

 2. Place the entire API site in the directory where you are pointing the vhost.

-3. Set the permissions on the /data directory to be writable; it should have the ability to not only write directly to that directory, but to also create sub- directories and write to them as well.
+3. Set the permissions on the /data directory to be writable; it should have the ability to not only write directly to that directory, but to also create sub-directories and write to them as well.

 4. Open the config.php file, and edit with your specific information (including the ``_base_url`` variable; leave this to be ``/`` if you are running in the root of a vhost).
 Note that modules to be displayed should all have a value of ``-1`` (this is set by the class tree generator), and should be in the order in which you want the modules to appear within the class tree.

 5. If you are just running the site with the included XML files, that should be all there is to running the site; just hit your vhost and go.

 Generating the documentation files from your source
 ---------------------------------------------------